fbpx

 Homepage Header

 Pulte Homes engaged LandDesign to weave together residential, retail, and community open space on a 7.46-acre block near the Metro station.
-The design team had first-hand experience supporting the rapid transformation of Northern Virginia through the development of mixed-use, transit-oriented communities along the Washington Metro Area Transit Authority Metro Line such as those in Loudon County, Tysons, and Reston.
+The design team had first-hand experience supporting the rapid transformation of Northern Virginia through the development of mixed-use, transit-oriented communities along the Washington Metro Area Transit Authority Metro Line such as those in Loudoun County, Tysons, and Reston.
 These communities set a precedent for urbanization, from which LandDesign could model the development at MetroWest.
 To achieve this ambitious goal, LandDesign leveraged a multi-disciplinary approach by blending their designers’ artistic visions and their engineers’ logical thought processes to ensure the revised site plan cultivates the best experience for residents and community members alike.

 The Challenge